 There are three main finding aids to the John Johnson Collection

 ProQuest project: Five sections, with images: Booktrade; 19th century Entertainment; Advertising; Crime, Murders and Executions; Popular Prints.
-You can now access this project from anywhere in the UK, so if you are not connected via the University network, use the following url:http://johnjohnson.chadwyck.co.uk/geoLocSubscription.do
+You can now access this project from anywhere in the UK, using the following url:

 There are many ways in which the John Johnson Collection can inform research in English literature.
 These are some of them.